PavelZX/dash-crm/README.md

 This project is a basic Angular 9 + Material Angular / ExpressJS applications.

-The server use a in-memory database.
+The server use an in-memory database.

 ## Start API (locally)